veteransaffairscanada/vac-benefits-directory/README.md

     ```
 4. Add another build argument to [config.yml](./.circleci/config.yml):
     `--build-arg YOUR_VARIABLE_NAME="${YOUR_VARIABLE_NAME}"`
-5. Add the ENV variable to circleci through their web interface: https://circleci.com/gh/cds-snc/vac-benefits-directory -> Settings -> Environment Variables
+5. Add the ENV variable to CircleCI through their web interface: https://circleci.com/gh/cds-snc/vac-benefits-directory -> Settings -> Environment Variables
-6. Add the ENV variable to heroku through their web interface.
+6. Add the ENV variable to Heroku through their web interface.
     It will need to be added to any production apps as well as the app that the pull request reviews are based on, namely
     [vac-poc-staging](https://dashboard.heroku.com/apps/vac-poc-staging).
 Go to the apps, then the Settings tab, then "Reveal Config Vars"
     and set the variable.